-On the right side, you will find a new section called the Context menu.
-Under this, you will find an option that reads “Show mini menu when selecting texts in PDFs“, move the slider for this option to ON position to enable it.
+On the right side, you will find a new section called the Context menus.
+Under this, you will find an option that reads “Show mini menu when selecting texts “, move the slider for this option to ON position to enable it.

-After doing this, if you open any PDF document using Edge PDF Viewer and select text and make a right-click, Mini Context menu will open up.
-The menu include options:
+After doing this, if you open any web page or PDF document in Edge browser and select text a three dots icon will appear.
+Now, if you hover a cursor over the icon the Mini Context menu will open up.
+The menu includes options:

 - Copy, let you copy the text from PDF

 - Search with Bing, will search the selected text in the document in bing